ramkikannan/ramkikannan.github.io/teaching.md

 Mid term - 10%

-Final Group Project - Depending on the class size, we will decide the group size
+Final Group Project - 60%
 - Proposal - 15%
 - Demonstration - 15%
 - Report - 15%
 - Final Presentation - 15%

 <p style='text-align: justify;'>
-You must achieve an overall weighted average of 60% to pass the course.

 All deliverables and exams will be graded by TA.
 The project proposal and final presentation will be graded by both the TA and the course instructor.
 </p>

 ### PREREQUISITES

 <p style='text-align: justify;'>
-You should be comfortable with sequential programming in “mainstream” general-purpose compiled languages, such as Fortran, C, C++, or Java.
-You can also use Python.
+You should be comfortable with sequential programming in “mainstream” general-purpose compiled languages, such as Fortran, C, C++.
 Familiarity with basic algorithm analysis (i.e., big-O notation) is also helpful.
 </p>

 <u>Preferred Courses</u> -